0xGery/0xio-sdk/README.md

 # 0xio Wallet SDK

 A comprehensive TypeScript/JavaScript SDK that enables seamless integration between decentralized applications (DApps) and the 0xio Wallet browser extension.
-This toolkit provides developers with a secure, type-safe, and user-friendly way to interact with the 0xio blockchain network.
+This toolkit provides developers with a secure, type-safe, and user-friendly way to interact with the Octra blockchain network.

 ## What is this SDK?